evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW GIF TO BE ADDED

 A single Report gives us all the information right there.
-But as you run more checks over time, you might want to track how values change over time.

-Let's imitate a few consecutive runs to evaluate more batches of data as they come.
+But as you run more checks, you want to track how values change over time.
+Let's imitate a few consecutive runs to evaluate more batches of data.

 **Imitate ongoing monitoring**.
 Run and send several Reports, each time taking the next 50 rows of data.
-For illustration, we simply repeat the runs.
-In practice, you would compute each Report after a new experimental iteration, or after you get a new batch of data to evaluate.
+For illustration, we repeat the runs.
+In practice, you would compute each Report after each new experiment or after you get a new batch of production data to evaluate.

 Run 2: